ElAwbery/Lucky_Egg/README.md

 I started at a level just above a raw socket connection, using the SimpleHTTPrequestHandler from the Python server library.
 This parses the HTTP request at the HTTP protocol level.
 From there I have been building the web site and architecture in stages.
 I outline each completed stage below with a link to the corresponding version of the code.

 Once I've built each next component of the web framework, I replace it with an off-the-shelf component – one whose principles and function I then understand.
 For example: I implemented a simple template engine so that I knew how a template engine works and its role in the overall architecture.
 Then I replaced it with Jinja2.
 Duplicating all the functionality of Jinja2 was unecessary because the point of the project is to understand in practice the structure of web frameworks and their internal dependencies.

+I wrote all the code from scratch, save a very few lines of glue boilerplate I took from web sources.
+Thanks to [@meaningness](https://twitter.com/Meaningness) for advice on architectural design and code review.

 <br>
 # The Pokemon Go Lucky Egg preparation app